Vanglant/ts-node-koa-clean/README.md

-# van-node-starter
-Starter Typescript Node project, including reload on change using Nodemon/TS-Node, easy debug with VSCode and testing with Jest.
+# Clean Architecture with Koa, Typescript.

 To start using it: